code-released/FSE2022/README.md

 <p align="center">
 <img src="./motiviational_study/figures/throttle_affect.png" width="70%"/>
 </p>
+<p align="center">Figure: Number of GUIs and activity coverage in different throttle settings of Ape.<p align="center">

 By analyzing five different throttle intervals, we find that extending throttle can help address the issue with partially rendered states.
 However, an excessive long throttle can reduce the efficiency of automated exploration.